AMillsy/Find-that-Place/README.md

 ## Dependencies

-The Unleashed website has the following dependencies:
+The Find that place website has the following dependencies:

 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview): The website uses the Google Maps JavaScript API to display the map and place markers on it.